planetfederal/GeoGig/manpages/_sources/help.txt

 SYNOPSIS
 ********
-geogit [--]help [<command>]
+geogig [--]help [<command>]

 DESCRIPTION
 ***********

-This command displays the usage for GeoGit or a specific command if provided.
+This command displays the usage for GeoGig or a specific command if provided.

 SEE ALSO
 ********